 Harry Potter – The Deathly Hallows by J.K.
 Rowling

 Loved it!
-I have read the first and the 3 last books of the series and this was by far my favourite one.
+I have read the first and the 3 last books of the series and this was by far my favorite one.
 It was nice to see all the Hogwarts secrets unfolding, I simply could not put the book down!
 I watched the movie afterward and thought it was kind of a downer.

 I would not consider myself a huge “Potterhead” but I really enjoyed reading the books: they are filled with humor adult, it is intriguing, you get immersed, it is a nice break from reality and come on I managed to read a book of 956 pages!